 We’ll take your blood pressure at the time of donation.
 You cannot donate if your systolic pressure is below 90 mm Hg or above 180 mm Hg, or if your diastolic pressure is below 50 mm Hg or above 100 mm Hg. (“Hg” is a measurement of pressure in terms of millimetres of mercury.)

-Donors must wait six months after having a body piercing due to the increased risk of Hepatitis B and other infections associated with tattoos and piercings.
-Other similar procedures that may fall under this category include acupuncture and electrolysis.
+Donors must wait three months after having a body piercing due to the increased risk of Hepatitis B and other infections associated with tattoos and piercings.

 Your eligibility to donate depends on the type of cancer you had and when it was treated.